fjwright/Run-REDUCE-0/README.md

 * Add a semicolon to the end of input if there is no terminator.
 * Support redfront font colouring to distinguish input and output in the IO display pane.
+* Rename Preferences menu to View.
+* Add a new item at the bottom of the REDUCE menu that opens a substantial dialogue box to configure REDUCE directories and commands.
+Using this should allow Run-REDUCE to run on any platform.